Stone Hill, The Clark, Williamstown

 Getting There: Drive or from New York (Port Authority Bus Terminal) take a Peter Pan bus to Pittsfield; about 4 hours, but worth it!
-Seasonal weekend train service: Amtrak's The Berkshire Flyer will run Fri/Sun from July thru August.
+Seasonal weekend train service: Amtrak's The Berkshire Flyer will run Fri/Sun from May to October.

 WONDERFUL WEEKEND IN WILLIAMSTOWNAbout a half-hour from Pittsfield, this quaint little town, home to Williams College founded in 1793, has some terrific cultural institutions you won’t want to miss.

 Must-See Art Collections

 225 South St., Williamstown, MA; Tel: 413/458-2303; clarkart.edu

 (Open: Tues-Sun, 10am–5pm; daily in the summer.
 Fee)

 Sterling Clark, heir to the Singer sewing machine fortune, moved to Paris in 1910 and, along with his wife Francine, began acquiring an extraordinary collection of Impressionist and Old Master paintings.
 These masterpieces form the core of the Institute’s permanent collection.
 Opened in 1955, as both a museum and research center, The Clark’s original neoclassical building is now surrounded by modern additions by internationally-renown architect Tadao Ando.
 In addition to the artwork and special exhibits, other offerings include: live music performances, talks, and lectures.
 There are also walking trails on The Clark’s 140 acres of beautifully-landscaped forests and fields.
 (Plus a great gift shop!)

 (©WCMA, photo: Arthur Evans)